5 Alternative Investments to Consider for 2022

 While stocks and bonds are the most common ways to invest, modern investors are looking to alternative investments as a means of diversification.
 This is especially true as the economy grows more precarious from inflation, potential rate hikes and other emerging concerns.
 As those risk factors stack up, you should look to invest in other asset classes outside the traditional markets.
 Thanks to advancements in the investing world, accessing these different classes is now easier than ever.

-Alternative investments such as cryptocurrencies, real estate, peer-to-peer lending, contemporary art and wine can help to diversify your portfolio and therefore provide some safeguards to your investments.
+Alternative investments such as cryptocurrencies, real estate, contemporary art and wine can help to diversify your portfolio and therefore provide some safeguards to your investments.
 Many types of alternative investments have a low correlation with traditional markets, making them great for diversification.

 Before you invest, make sure you think about these factors: